pallets-eco/flask-classful/dev-setup/README.md

 ## How to develop

-- `$ docker-compose up` will check code style and run tests with defaul Python image.
+- `$ docker-compose up` will check code style and run tests with default Python image.

 There are environment variables to run and check with different versions of Python: